Mostafa Pourmohammadi: Allegations of human rights abuses

 During his tenure as deputy intelligence minister, Pourmohammadi was reportedly implicated in the 1988 Massacre of Iranian Prisoners, based on the orders of Ayatollah Ruhollah Khomeini and other key politicians.
 According to Grand Ayatollah Hossein-Ali Montazeri, he was "the representative of the Ministry of Information in charge of questioning prisoners in Evin Prison" during the massacre.
 Montazeri saw Pourmohammadi as being "a central figure" in the mass executions of prisoners in Tehran.
 In 2016, Mohammadi said: "We are proud to have carried out God’s commandment concerning the People's Mujahedin of Iran… I am at peace and have not lost any sleep all these years because I acted in accordance with law and Islam".

 His nomination as Minister of Justice in August 2013 was criticized by three international organizations, namely Reporters Without Borders, the International Campaign for Human Rights in Iran, and Human Rights Watch.
 These organizations requested the withdrawal of his nomination for the post of Minister due to his controversial past.

 COVID-19 outbreak

 During the COVID-19 pandemic in Iran, there were unconfirmed reports about he having been taken to hospital for coronavirus symptoms, and later testing positive for SARS-CoV-2, the virus that causes COVID-19.
 He was later discharged from hospital.

 2024 Iranian presidential election

 Pourmohammadi declared himself a candidate for the 2024 Iranian presidential election.
 During his efforts to be accepted as a candidate, he worked to distance himself from his past and established himself as a moderate conservative.
 He also was openly critical of the decision to continue to aid Russia in their invasion of Ukraine.
-However, he lost in the first round with less than a percent of the vote.
+However, he lost in the first round with less than one percent of the vote.